 - Will there be social activities to help me make friends?

-But for every senior who hasn’t yet adopted the internet, you can bet there’s an adult child going online to do extensive research on their behalf.
+And for every senior who hasn’t yet adopted the Internet, you can bet there’s an adult child going online to do extensive research on their behalf.
 You should be speaking to this dual audience (seniors and their adult children) across all your marketing efforts, but particularly online.

 An adult child would like to move their parent into a senior living community so that their parent can benefit from the built-in social network and they can rest easy knowing that their parent is in good hands.

 Their parent, however, resists the move.
 They have negative connotations about senior living and want to preserve their independence.
 The adult child goes online and finds a great article on your website about the benefits of moving to an independent living community.

 Thinking that a third party source might be more convincing than they are, they print out the article and give it to their parent to read.
 The parent is intrigued and asks for more information about the community.
 The adult child reaches out to the community to arrange an informational meeting.
 Presto, you have a lead.